Naofalp/Booki/README.md

 - Les hébergements peuvent être filtrés par thématique, comme le budget ou l’ambiance.
 - Les filtres doivent changer de couleur au survol de la souris.
 - Les filtres ne doivent pas être fonctionnels - il s’agit juste d’une première version pour valider l’interface.

+## English

+## Description

+I am starting my alternance as a web developer at the start-up Booki.

+The company wants to develop a website that allows users to find accommodations and activities in the city of their choice.
+I am responsible for integrating the user interface using HTML and CSS.
+For this, I work closely with Sarah, the CTO, and Loïc, the UI designer.

+## Functional Specifications

+### Search Function
+- Users will be able to search for accommodations in the city of their choice.
+- The search field is an input field, so the text must be editable by the user.
+- This field must be wrapped in a form.
+The search feature does not need to be functional - this is an initial version to validate the interface.

+### Links “Accommodations” and “Activities”
+- The texts “Accommodations” and “Activities” in the header are links.
+They should lead to the sections “Accommodations in Marseille” and “Activities in Marseille” respectively.

+### Accommodation and Activity Cards
+- Each accommodation or activity card should be clickable in its entirety (not just the title).
+- For now, the links are empty.
+You can use an attribute `href="#"` to simulate the presence of a link.

+### Search Filters
+- Accommodations can be filtered by themes, such as budget or ambiance.
+- Filters should change color when hovered over with the mouse.
+- The filters do not need to be functional - this is just an initial version to validate the interface.